karthikramesh55/backend-flask-api-with-sqlite-db-on-a-custom-container-network/README.md

 curl -X POST http://localhost:5000/api/posts \
   -H "Content-Type: application/json" \
   -d '{
-    "title": "My First Blog Post",
+    "title": "Kyushu Chronicles",
-    "content": "This is the content of my first blog post!", "author": "John Doe"
+    "content": "There will be blood, and it will be red in color...", "author": "Shinobi Hasegawa"
   }'
 ```